 Charity information: Julia's House - The Dorset and Wiltshire Children's Hospices

 Wiltshire, a rural county with poor transport links, is one of 2 major UK counties without a children’s hospice.
 Families facing the loss of their child have to travel to hospices in other counties: a drive of 90+ minutes in good traffic.
 Travelling with a very ill child is always difficult as children may have frequent seizures or stop breathing without warning.
 But at the end of the child’s life, a long journey is unbelievably stressful and traumatic for everyone involved.

 We’re building a children’s hospice in Wiltshire – a bright, welcoming ‘home from home’ for play sessions, sleepovers and, sadly, end-of-life care in the ‘Pegasus Suite’.
 The Suite comprises a child’s bedroom, family bedsit and en-suite where the family can stay together during the child’s last days or weeks, with full support from our nurses.
 After death, a cuddle cot/cooling blanket can be used to cool the child’s body so the family can stay at the hospice and say goodbye in their own time.

 Enable Wiltshire families to receive end-of-life hospice care in their own county

-» Create a welcoming, comfortable bedsit where the whole family can stay/eat/sleep during those final days or weeks.
+» Create a welcoming, comfortable bedsit where the whole family can stay during those final days or weeks.

 By monitoring use of the Pegasus Suite by families for end-of-life care; via formal feedback during the Annual Care Review held with each family.

-Create a flexible space that can also be used as 2 bedrooms for fun-packed hospice sleepovers
+Create a space flexible enough to be used as 2 bedrooms for fun-packed hospice sleepovers

-Activities» Decorate the bedroom and bedsit neutrally, concealing medical equipment and fitting it out for everyday use by children with a range of conditions.
+Activities» Create homely, neutral spaces in which medical equipment can be concealed, suitable for everyday use by children with a range of conditions.

 By holding successful sleepover events and via positive informal feedback from families.